-This blog is the second in a three-part series on the shifting nature of intent-based marketing (you can read part 1 here.)
-In this series, we’ll explore which intent tactics are falling to the wayside and which will continue to be effective.
+This blog is the second in a three-part series on the shifting nature of intent-based marketing (read part 1 here) In this series, we’ll explore which intent tactics are falling to the wayside and which will continue to be effective.

 No one quite knows when, but we all know it’s coming: the day when third-party cookies will be a thing of the past.
 If your business has been dependent on these convenient little trackers to identify potential leads, it may be about time for a strategy rethink — sooner rather than later.

 It’s easy to understand why these cookies were so popular in the B2B marketing space for so long.
 Third-party cookies can track users across multiple relevant websites, creating a relatively thorough profile for potential leads.
 But what happens to a company when its favorite leadgen toy is suddenly unavailable?